Copyright 2013. FROS. All rights reserved

 This community chorus was reorganized in 1962 as the Front Royal Oratorio Society with Henry Groseclose as the first chairman of the Board of Directors.
 Slater C. Mounts conducted the group's first Christmas concert on December 8, 1962.
 Today FROS is composed of talented singers from six surrounding counties who dedicate many hours in rehearsal to fulfill our purpose.

-The continued support of individuals and businesses in the community, and grants from the Marion Park Lewis Foundation, Town of Front Royal, Virginia Commission for the Arts and others, have helped us to achieve this goal.
+The continued support of individuals and businesses in the community, and grants from the Marion Park Lewis Foundation, Town of Front Royal, Virginia Commission for the Arts, Rappahannock Electric Company, and others, have helped us to achieve this goal.

 We always welcome new singers!
 Our members are from varied musical backgrounds, and no audition is required.
 If you're more of a supporter than a performer, we look forward to seeing you at one of our upcoming concerts.